 About IT Sligo

 IT Sligo was founded in 1970 and is governed by the Institutes of Technology Acts 1994-2006.
-The President is Professor Terri Scott, who took up her post in 2008.
+The President is Professor Vincent Cunnane, who took up his post in 2014.

 At a Glance

 - The campus is centrally located in Sligo and is well serviced by public transport.

 - The most recent developments include a new Student Centre and state of the art Library/Learning Resource Centre that provides students with a dynamic focus for learning and study.

 - Sports Facilities include the Knocknarea Arena, a 1,500m2 multipurpose sports arena equipped for a range of indoor sports including football and basketball.